helium/HIP/0024-reward-splitting.md

 Feedback will be gathered by sharing this HIP in various Discord channels.

 # Detailed Explanation
-[detailed-explanation]: #detailed-explanation

 ## Implement a new transaction, `rewards_split_v1`

 This transaction would necessitate the addition of a new field to the ledger, 'rewards_addresses', which would be a map of addresses and splits.
 This transaction would require two parties to sign the transaction in order to update the gateway's reward split in the ledger.

 ### Steps

 1. Hotspot owner creates a partially signed transaction with a proposed reward percentage to transfer as well as an optional HNT amount that is required to complete the transaction.
 The transaction would perform a validity check of the proposed percentage transfer by ensuring the % meets the following criteria

         A. % is an integer

         B. 1 <= % <= 100 (This range would be defined by a chain variable)

         C. % <= the hotspot owners currently allocated reward %

 2. Hotspot owner sends the partially signed transaction to the reward split receiver